-This topic contains 1 reply, has 1 voice, and was last updated by Tom Moran 2 weeks, 2 days ago.
+- This topic has 1 reply, 1 voice, and was last updated 3 years, 4 months ago by Tom Moran.

 I recently cut into my Gouda that had been aging for ~10 months.
 The outsides of the cheese were tinted slightly red/brown but was still white in the middle.
 The cheese is semi-soft with a pasty mouthfeel.
 Tastes really good with a slightly sour aftertaste.